Dr. Vicki Birchfield, Program Director

 What do you love most about the program?

 “As much as I love the thrilling experiential aspects of our study abroad program where students have ‘up close and personal’ encounters with the movers, shakers and power places of European politics, I would say ultimately what I cherish most is witnessing the personal and intellectual growth of the students and seeing the many unique (and often unexpected) and lasting friendships that form.
-I also cherish the special and enduing relationships we have with our wonderful host families.
+I also cherish the special and enduring relationships we have with our wonderful host families.
 Many students maintain those bonds with their host families well beyond the summer experience.”

 Visit Dr. Birchfield’s page to learn more.